openfnord/corectrl/README.md

 The actual version of **CoreCtrl** automatically apply profiles for native and Windows applications, has basic CPU controls and full AMD GPUs controls (for both old and new models).
 The goal is to support as much hardware as possible, even from other vendors.
 Please, see [Future work](https://gitlab.com/corectrl/corectrl/wikis/home#future-work) for more details.

 For installation and setup instructions, please go to the [project wiki](https://gitlab.com/corectrl/corectrl/wikis/home).

-## Lead developer note
-This project requires a huge amount of work and dedication.
-If you think that it is worthwhile for you or the community, please consider to sustain my work on it through [Patreon](https://www.patreon.com/jpalaciosdev).

-You don't have to, this project is **Free and Open Source Software**.
-However, the project will progress a lot faster if enough people sustain me in order to work full time on it.
-There is always new hardware to be supported, bugs to be fixed and new features to implement.

-Anyways, I hope you enjoy using **CoreCtrl**.